SignPath/Website-old/src/features/features.md

 **Full auditing and notifications**

-* Keep track of all administrative activities as well as signing submissions and aprovals.
+* Keep track of all administrative activities as well as signing submissions and approvals.
-* Audit data must be relatable to develpment and release processes.
+* Audit data must be relatable to development and release processes.
 * Log every private key usage, but don't get lost in noise.

 </td><td>